10 Music of the Romantic Period and 19th Century

 Tchaikovsky’s music ultimately earned him international acclaim, leading to his receiving a lifelong subsidy from the tsar in 1885.
 He overcame his shyness and started conducting appearances in concert halls throughout Europe, making his music the first of any Russian composer to be accepted and appreciated by Western music consumers.
 At the age of fifty, he premiered Sleeping Beauty and The Queen of Spades in St. Petersburg.
 A year later, in 1891, he was invited to the United States to participate in the opening ceremonies for Carnegie Hall.
 He also toured the United States, where he was afforded impressive hospitality.
 He grew to admire the American spirit, feeling awed by New York’s skyline and Broadway.
 He wrote that he felt he was more appreciated in America than in Europe.

-While his composition career sometimes left him feeling dry of musical ideas, Tchaikovsky’s musical output was astonishing and included at this later stage of his life two of his greatest symphonies: The Nutcracker and Iolanta, both of which premiered in St. Petersburg.
+While his composition career sometimes left him feeling dry of musical ideas, Tchaikovsky’s musical output was astonishing and included at this later stage of his life two of his greatest compositions: The Nutcracker, a ballet, and Iolanta, an opera.
+Both premiered in St. Petersburg.
 He conducted the premier of his sixth symphony, Pathétique, in St. Petersburg as well but received only a lukewarm reception, partially due to his shy, lack-luster personality.
 The persona carried over into his conducting technique that was rather reserved and subdued, leading to a less than emotion-packed performance by his orchestra.

 A few days after the premier, while he was still in St. Petersburg, Tchaikovsky ignored warnings against drinking unboiled water, warnings due to the current prevalence of cholera there.
 He contracted the disease and died within a week at the age of fifty-three years old.
 Immediately upon his tragic death, the Symphonie Pathétique earned great acclaim that it has held ever since.